 - 12 tablets cold/flu medication

-- 1 bottle liquid Ibuprofen for children: Used one feverish night
+- 1 bottle liquid Ibuprofen for children: Important if you have little kids.

-- 20 capsules of anti-diarrhea medication: Used 6 capsules
+- 20 capsules of anti-diarrhea medication: Used 6 capsules; traveler’s diarrhea is almost inevitable when going to certain places. :/

-- 24 probiotic capsules: Almost ALL of these were used!
+- 24 probiotic capsules: ALL of these were used!
 I had to buy more.

-- 7 packets of electrolytes: 3 of these were used. (aka oral rehydration salts – buy here)
+- 7 packets of electrolytes: These are for treating dehydration.
+Also good for hangovers 😀 They’re also called oral rehydration salts – buy here)

-- Tweezers: Used for removing thorns (got a bunch while eating prickly pears) and also for plucking my eyebrows 😉
+- Tweezers: Used for removing splinters or thorns (got a bunch while eating prickly pears) and also for plucking my eyebrows 😉

 - Two safety pins